Aimonica-Brands/aimonica-core-solana/README.md

 -   `LockupPeriodNotEnded`: Thrown if a user tries to unstake before the lock-up period is over.
 -   `NameTooLong`: Thrown if the project name in `register_project` exceeds 32 characters.
 -   `InvalidFeeWallet`: Thrown if the provided fee wallet account is incorrect during an unstake.
+-   `StakeNotActive`: Thrown if an unstake or emergency unstake is attempted on a stake that is no longer active.

 ### PDAs (Program Derived Addresses)